Treatment for Meth Addiction at Wasatch Crest

 The drug comes in an odorless, white powder that is bitter to the taste.
 Meth was created from amphetamines that are used in bronchial inhalers and nasal decongestants.
 The drug can be snorted, injected, smoked or ingested orally.
 Depending on how it is taken, the drug has different effects on the user.

 It is common that those addicted to meth also suffer from some type of undiagnosed or untreated mental illness, including schizophrenia, antisocial personality disorder, bipolar disorder, and other anxiety or depressive disorders.
-In order for rehab to be successful, the addict must identify triggers and poor behavior patterns and replace them with good, productive habits.

 Long-Term Effects of Drug Usage